Rail transport in Jordan

-Rail transport in Jordan refers to the two main railways in Jordan both of who are direct descendants of the 1908 Ottoman Hejaz railway in Jordan.
-The main rail is the Hedjaz Jordan Railway which operates passenger trains.
+Rail transport in Jordan refers to the two main railways in Jordan both of which are direct descendants of the 1908 Ottoman Hejaz railway in Transjordan.
+The main rail is the Hejaz Jordan Railway which operates passenger trains.
 The second rail is the Aqaba Railway, which closed in 2018.
 Aqaba Railway was a freight train that transported phosphate to the port of Aqaba until 2018.
 Jordan has a total of 507 km of narrow gauge railways as of 2008.